 A pencil is a little wonder-wand: a stick of wood that traces the tiniest motions of your hand as it moves across a surface … As a tool, it is admirably sensitive.
 The lines it makes can be fat or thin, screams or whispers, blocks of concrete or blades of grass, all depending on changes of pressure so subtle that we would hardly notice them in any other context – Sam Anderson, New York Times 12 Jan 2018

-For 130 year, the General Pencil Company of New Jersey has been making pencils.
+For 130 years, the General Pencil Company of New Jersey has been making pencils.

 Pencils so wonderfully simple they inspired Sam Anderson’s prose.

-I expect that you believe that your work is more important than mixing pastels for colouring pencils, but would you colour coordinate your fashion to match your most important work?
+I expect that you believe that your work is more important than mixing pastels for colouring pencils, but would you colour-coordinate your fashion to match your most important work?

-Belonging and Love – Once basic needs and security needs have been met, employees seek to meet their needs by feeling comfortable with their coworkers and their supervisors.
+Belonging and Love – Once basic and security needs have been met, employees seek to meet their needs by feeling comfortable with their coworkers and supervisors.
 Even if they don’t like or get along with everybody, they need to feel like they belong to the group they work with.

-I certainly do not know all there is to know about the General Pencil Company, but reading about them I can almost 100% assure you that they work hard – every day – to meet the needs of their employees.
+I certainly do not know all there is to know about the General Pencil Company, but reading about them, I can almost 100% assure you that they work hard – every day – to meet the needs of their employees.

 Otherwise, how can you motivate a person to shovel and mill graphite for 47 years?